 Rani Karnawati and Emperor Humayun

 During the medieval era, Rajputs were fighting Muslim invasions.
-Rakhi at that time meant a spiritual binding and protection of sisters was foremost.
-A famous incident relates how rakhi by then had broken the religious barriers.
-When Rani Karnawati the widowed queen of the king of Chittor realised that she could in no way defend the invasion of the Sultan of Gujarat, Bahadur Shah, she sent a rakhi to Emperor Humayun.
-The Emperor touched by the gesture started off with his troops without wasting any time.
+Rakhi at that time meant a spiritual binding between siblings and the protection of sisters was foremost.
+A famous incident relates how rakhi broke religious barriers.
+When Rani Karnawati, the widowed queen of the king of Chittor realized that she could in no way defend the invasion of the Sultan of Gujarat, Bahadur Shah, she sent a rakhi to Emperor Humayun.
+The Emperor touched by the gesture set off with his troops in aid of Chittor without wasting any time.